ziyaad30/Tacotron-Arpabet/README.md

 # Tacotron-Phoneme

+This is edited fork of [Voice Cloning App](https://github.com/BenAAndrew/Voice-Cloning-App)

 ## Training
 > Add your dataset to the dataset folder; check the metadata.csv file for example, then add your wav files to dataset/wavs

 > Download pretrained [Tacotron model](https://drive.google.com/file/d/1c5ZTuT7J08wLUoVZ2KkUs_VdZuJ86ZqA/view?usp=sharing)

-> Start training with python train.py -l tacotron2_statedict.pt
+> Start training with python train.py -l tacotron2_statedict.pt -p

+> Resume training with python train.py -r

+## Args
+-l learning path
+-r resume training
+-p resets epochs and iterations to zero.
+To be used when training with pretrained Tacotron model.